 The project will insure the electric system in the area will continue to operate within established electrical criteria during motor starting operations at Farr Pumping Plant and Willow Creek Pumping Plant.
 Engineering studies indicated that once the Adams Tunnel Cable is out of service, the voltage drop when starting motors at Willow Creek Pumping Plant will exceed acceptable limits starting in 2010, if load growth in the area continues at the current rate.
 This impact would affect both NCWCD and MPEI customers being served by these facilities.

-The rebuild schedule includes rebuilding 12 miles of the current line, with relocation of some structures to minimize visual impacts.
+About 12 miles of the current line was rebuilt, with relocation of some structures to minimize visual impacts.
 There are also some new substation facilities being constructed at both ends of the line and at intermediate line switching facilities.
-Removal of the former line will be done once the rebuilt line is delivering power.

 WAPA, in collaboration with US Fish and Wildlife Service, USDA Forest Service Sulphur Ranger District, Bureau of Land Management, Colorado Parks and Wildlife, Mountain Parks Electric and others, completed and published an environmental review of this project in June 2013.
 A Record of Decision was signed Oct.
 1, 2013.